MacKinnon, Rantanen help Avalanche bury Blackhawks

+DENVER -- Nathan MacKinnon focused on his teammates in the first 10 games, but after getting challenged to be selfish the young center had a breakout game for the Colorado Avalanche.

-DENVER -- Nathan MacKinnon and Mikko Rantanen each scored twice and had an assist, Rocco Grimaldi got his first of the season and the Colorado Avalanche defeated the Chicago Blackhawks 6-3 on Saturday night.
+MacKinnon and Mikko Rantanen each scored twice and had an assist, Rocco Grimaldi had a goal and an assist, and the Avalanche defeated the Chicago Blackhawks 6-3 on Saturday night.

-Sven Andrighetto also scored and Jonathan Bernier had 39 saves for the Avalanche (6-5-0).
+Sven Andrighetto also had a goal and an assist and Jonathan Bernier had 39 saves for the Avalanche (6-5-0), who bounced back after losing 7-0 at Vegas on Friday night.

+MacKinnon came into Saturday with a goal and four assists but a pep talk with the coaching staff Saturday morning had him looking for his offense against Chicago.

+“I need to be more aggressive,” he said.
+“Ray (Bennett), our assistant coach, challenged me to be more aggressive and shoot more pucks.
+I got seven shots tonight.
+I haven’t been passive but I need to stop looking for everybody and be a little selfish with my shooting.
+Being selfish is unselfish sometimes.”

 Artem Anisimov, Nick Schmaltz and Ryan Hartman scored for Chicago (5-5-2), which has lost three straight and five of its last six.
 Corey Crawford had seven saves after replacing Anton Forsberg in net.
 Forsberg yielded five goals on 20 shots.